Inostrancevia: Hunting strategy

 One of the most recognizable characteristics of Inostrancevia (and other gorgonopsians, as well) is the presence of long, saber-like canines on the upper and lower jaws.
 How these animals would have used this dentition is debated.
 The bite force of saber-toothed predators (like Inostrancevia), using three-dimensional analysis, was determined by Swiss paleontologist Stephan Lautenschlager and colleagues in 2020.
 Their findings detailed that, despite morphological convergence among saber-toothed predators, there is a range of methods of possible killing techniques.
-The similarly-sized Rubidgea is capable of producing a bite force of 715 newtons; although lacking the necessary jaw strength to crush bone, the analysis found that even the most massive gorgonopsians possessed a more powerful bite than other saber-toothed predators.
+Model size suggests I. alexandri was capable of producing a bite force of 540 newtons; although lacking the necessary jaw strength to crush bone, the analysis found that even the most massive gorgonopsians possessed a more powerful bite than other saber-toothed predators.
 The study also indicated that the jaw of Inostrancevia was capable of a massive gape, perhaps enabling it to deliver a lethal bite, and in a fashion similar to the hypothesised killing technique of Smilodon (or 'saber-toothed cat').
 They also noted due to their effective jaw gape being below 60 degrees suggests their jaws were better built for inflicting damages on smaller or similar sized prey.

 Antón provided an overview of gorgonopsian biology in his 2013 book, writing that despite their differences from saber-toothed mammals, many features of their skeletons indicated they were not sluggish reptiles but active predators.
 While their brains were relatively smaller than those of mammals, and their sideways placed eyes provided limited stereoscopic vision, they had well-developed turbinals in their nasal cavity, a feature associated with an advanced sense of smell, which would have helped them track prey and carrion.
 The canine saber teeth were used for delivering the slashing killing-bite, while the incisors, which formed an arch in front of the saber teeth, held the prey and cut the flesh while feeding.
 To allow them to increase their gape when biting, gorgonopsians had several bones in their mandibles that could move in relation to each other and had a double articulation with the skull—unlike in mammals where the rear joint articular bone has become the malleus ear bone.
 Antón envisioned gorgonopsians would hunt by leaving their cover when prey was close enough, and use their relatively greater speed to pounce quickly on it, grab it with their forelimbs, and bite any part of the body that would fit in their jaws.
 Such a bite would cause a large loss of blood, but the predator would continue to try to bite vulnerable parts of the body.